freddyflo/Spring-Tutorial/README.md

 # Spring & Hibernate for Beginners
-This is a course followed on udemy online leqrning platform
+This is a course followed on udemy online learning platform